hannesdelbeke/brain/Raynaud's disease.md

 - Having had frostbite.
 - Repetitive motion -- for example, typing or playing the piano.
 - Carpal tunnel syndrome.
-- Other medical conditions, such as rheumatoid arthritis, scleroderma, systemic lupus erythematosus (SLE or lupus), and carpal tunnel syndrome.
+- Other [[medical]] conditions, such as [[rheumatoid arthritis]], scleroderma, systemic lupus erythematosus (SLE or lupus), and carpal tunnel syndrome.
 If you have Raynaud's because of these conditions, it is called secondary Raynaud's and is often more severe.